What Is Data Compliance And How Do We Implement It?

 What is data compliance?

-Data compliance involves identifying the relevant governance frameworks that ensure the highest standards of data security, storage, and protection.
-The process includes setting up procedures, policies, and protocols to protect the company data (customer lists) from unauthorized access and cybersecurity threats.
+Data compliance management involves identifying the relevant governance frameworks that ensure the highest standards of data security, storage, and protection.
+The process includes setting up procedures, security policies, and protocols to protect the company data (customer lists) from unauthorized access and cybersecurity threats.

 Here are some key insights that highlight the importance of taking data compliance seriously: